slingr-stack/gmelius-package/README.md

 ## Configuration

-In order to use the Gmelius you must create an app in the gemlius dashboard.
+To use the Gmelius, you must create an app in the gmelius dashboard.
 There you need to put the redirect URI that will be shown in the endpoint configuration.
-Then, you will need to go through an Oauth Authroization process with the button "Connect to Gmelius".
+Then, you will need to go through an Oauth Authorization process with the button "Connect to Gmelius."
 This will give the app an authorization code is necessary to get the authorization token.

 ### Client ID